pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 I also looked through how other analytics provider were counting visitors - a lot of them, at best, are misunderstanding the law, and at worst, violating GDPR.
 This was especially the case for those that claim that they were GDPR complaint and don't use cookies.
 And yes, that includes Plausible, Vercel Web Analytics, Umami, Matomo, PostHog, and Fathom.
 I also assume many people don't really understand GDPR either.
 Did you know that GDPR isn't about cookies, and in fact, by itself, you're allowed to set cookies without user consent?

-It should be obvious but **I'm not a lawyer, and this is not legal advice**.
+It should be obvious but **I'm not a lawyer, and this is not legal advice.** Please consider this as more of an opinion piece in a newspaper.
 However, you may want to reconsider if you're using such services.

 ## Related laws